Home > GK Article > World Laughter Day

 Physical Benefits of Laughter

-3. Enhances Cardiovascular Health: Laughter plays a pivotal role in improving cardio vascular health.
-It increases oxygen intake, improves blood flow and lowers blood pressure.
+3. Enhances Cardiovascular Health: Laughter plays a pivotal role in improving cardiovascular health.
+It increases oxygen intake, improves blood flow, and lowers blood pressure.

-4. Helps in Digestion: A hearty laugh helps in digestion by adding in muscular relaxation and promoting enzyme secretion.
+4. Helps in Digestion: A hearty laugh helps in digestion by adding muscular relaxation and promoting enzyme secretion.

-5. Engages Various Muscles: A deep laugh engages various muscles and thereby benefits body as any exercise does.
+5. Engages Various Muscles: A deep laugh engages various muscles and thereby benefits the body as any exercise does.

 Mental and Emotional Benefits of Laughter

-1. Stress and Anxiety Reduction: Cortisol, or the stress hormone significantly lowers when we engage in heart-felt laughter.
+1. Stress and Anxiety Reduction: Cortisol, or the stress hormone, significantly lowers when we engage in heartfelt laughter.
 And that in turn provides relaxation.

 4. Increases Cognitive Function: When people get engaged in laughter, they automatically get their brain activity stimulated.
 Apart from this, their creativity and problem-solving abilities also increase substantially.